asarg/TumbleTiles/readme.txt

 ## 6.5 Version 1.4
     - Fixed a small bug in the can join glue function.
 It was camparing the wrong glue and so loaded files might be missing it and get a key error.
     - Updated the xml loading code
+    - Fixed a bug with N/S glues being compared wrong in CanJoin